PhilT/machines/README.md

 There are a few configuration management tools on the market such as Puppet and Chef but they try to cater for every possible server environment.
 They also do a very good job of configuration change management.
-Machines narrows the scope to a single platform and framework and does not try to manage change, instead opting for reinstallation.
+Machines narrows the scope to a single platform and framework (others could be added) and does not try to manage change (small changes are possible), instead opting for reinstallation.
 As cloud computing instances can be brought up on a whim, I find this an acceptable compromise to further aid simplicity.

 Description